- Share this article on Facebook

 Jason Reitman and Diablo Cody, the respective director and writer of Fox Atomic’s buzzed-about feature “Juno,” are joining forces again.

-Reitman and producing partner Dan Dubiecki are coming aboard to produce “Jennifer’s Body,” Cody’s comedic horror movie recently set up at Atomic.
+Reitman and producing partner Dan Dubiecki are coming aboard to produce “Jennifer’s Body,” Cody’s comedic horror movie recently set up at Fox Searchlight.

 Fox Atomic pre-emptively picked up the Cody spec last month with “Transformers” star Megan Fox on board to star (HR 10/23).
 Mason Novick also is producing.

-Reitman and Dubiecki will produce through their shingle, Hard C, which is housed at both Fox Searchlight and Atomic.
+Reitman and Dubiecki will produce through their shingle, Hard C, which is housed at Fox Searchlight.

 “We’re here because Diablo’s voice and our voice align,” Dubiecki said.